 Once you’ve made it through the station, there are still a few conditions to abide by while riding the tube with your dog.

-The first condition is that your dog stays on the lead or in a carrier.
+The first condition is that your dog stays on the dog lead or in a dog crate.
 A dog is not allowed on the seats, even if Fifi is inside a carrier.
 A dog on a tube seat requires a ticket.
 If your dog is on a lead, simply have her stay close to you and sit quietly on the floor or carry her on your lap.

 Any dog is allowed on the London tube.
 The only time that staff is allowed to refuse you and your dog is when the dog seems dangerous.
 This rule applies to all pets.
 As long as your dog is well-trained, this should not be a problem.
 You also don’t need to purchase a muzzle just for the times your ride the tube together.
 A lead is all you need.